CreatieveNaam/po-paradigma/README.md

 I noticed it became very difficult to debug my code so I changed my IDE from nano to SASM.
 Instead of `global _start` SASM needs a `global _main`.
 So from now on I will use main instead of start.

 # Change of challenge
-While I was writing code for arrays I noticed I struggeld alot with basic assembly like printing a number.
-I decided to change my challagne from quicksort to insertion sort.
+While I was writing code for arrays I noticed I struggled a lot with basic assembly like printing a number.
+I decided to change my challenge from quicksort to insertion sort.
 The way I see it is that insertion sort is easier to implement since insertion sort doesn't use recursion.

 # Insertion sort
 My challenge was to implement insertion sort in assembly.
 Well, I did it.
 Insertion sort in assembly can be found [here](https://github.com/CreatieveNaam/po-paradigma/blob/master/code/insertionsort.asm).
 The code should be readable with the explanation I previously gave and the comments.